alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 Writing an import is not optional for a Namespace you only DISPATCH through:
 `length::subtract(…)` needs `Integer` imported even though the call never spells it.
-Naming `Integer` as a *Type* needs no import — the nine bare Type tags live one Scope out, and are the only names that do.
+Naming `Integer` as a *Type* needs no import — the eight bare Type tags live one Scope out, and are the only names that do.

 ### The prelude